Cosys-Lab/Cosys-AirSim/docs/lidar.md

 Use `getLidarData()` API to retrieve the Lidar data.
 * The API returns a full scan Point-Cloud as a flat array of floats along with the timestamp of the capture and lidar pose.
 * Point-Cloud:
   * The floats represent [x,y,z] coordinate for each point hit within the range in the last scan.
+It will be [0,0,0] for a laser that didn't get any reflection (out of range).
   * The frame for the points in the output is configurable using "DataFrame" attribute "" or "VehicleInertialFrame" -- default; returned points are in vehicle inertial frame (in NED, in meters) "SensorLocalFrame" -- returned points are in lidar local frame (in NED, in meters)